princeton-computational-imaging/doppler_nlos/README.md

 If you find it is useful, please cite
 ```
 @InProceedings{scheiner2019seeing,
-author={Scheiner, Nicolas and Kraus, Florian and Wei, Fangyin and Phan, Buu and Mannan, Fahim and Appenrodt, Nils and Ritter, Werner and Dickmann, Jurgen and Dietmayer, Klaus and Sick, Bernhard and others},
+author={Scheiner, Nicolas and Kraus, Florian and Wei, Fangyin and Phan, Buu and Mannan, Fahim and Appenrodt, Nils and Ritter, Werner and Dickmann, J{\"u}rgen and Dietmayer, Klaus and Sick, Bernhard and others},
 title={Seeing Around Street Corners: Non-Line-of-Sight Detection and Tracking In-the-Wild Using Doppler Radar},
 booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
 month = {June},